Md-Imtiaz-Hossain/Md-Imtiaz-Hossain/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at imtiaz005123@gmail.com !
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/11XUuzuG_XYl-jUxhxVsnXyIeO51ixZaB/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ## 🛠 &nbsp;Tech Stack